 MTO declares that she has no competing interests.

-Dr Maria T. Ochoa would like to gratefully acknowledge Dr Denis Paul Jacques Daumerie, a previous contributor to this monograph.
+Dr Maria T. Ochoa would like to gratefully acknowledge Dr Denis Paul Jacques Daumerie, a previous contributor to this topic.
 DPJD declares that he has no competing interests.

 Member of World Health Organization Panel of Experts on Leprosy